SDGforskning/sdg-strings/SDG13_query_action_WoS.md

         (
-          ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "fund$" OR "funding" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
+          ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "investing" OR "invest" OR "financing" OR "funding" OR (("economic" OR "financial*" or "monetary") NEAR/3 ("support*" or "assist*" OR "resources")) OR "ODA" OR "cooperation fund$" OR "development spending" OR (("international" OR "development" OR "foreign") NEAR/3 ("aid" OR "assistance" OR "fund$" OR "finance" OR "grant$" OR "investment$"))
-          OR "financial assistance" OR "financial support" OR "economic assistance" OR "economic support" OR "climate financ*" OR "climate aid" OR "climate fund*" )
+          OR "climate financ*" OR "climate aid" OR "climate fund*" )
           NEAR/5